-- Students are allowed to borrow money from the Food and Nutrition fund for the full or partial cost of a meal.
-Money should be paid back as quickly as possible. - When students have borrowed the equivalent of two lunches, they may no longer borrow money until the borrowed amount is paid. - When money is borrowed, an email is sent home to advise families of the amount owed. - Negative balances are deducted from monies deposited to a student's account. - Money may not be borrowed for ala carte purchases.
+Students are allowed to borrow money for the full or partial cost of a meal.
+Money should be paid back as quickly as possible.

+- When money is borrowed, an email will be sent home to advise families of the amount owed. - Negative balances will be deducted from monies deposited to a student's account. - Money may not be borrowed for ala carte purchases.